-- A. OC Parks shall apply for an emergency permit to the Executive Director by letter if time allows, and by telephone or in-person if time does not allow.
-All processing of the proposed emergency permit shall be in accordance with 14 Cal.
-Code of Regulations, Sections 13136 to13143. - B. Where immediate action by OC Parks is required to protect life and public property from imminent danger or to restore, repair, or maintain public works, utilities, or services damaged or interrupted by natural disaster or other emergencies, the requirement for obtaining an emergency permit may be waived, per Section 30611 of the Coastal Act, provided that OC Parks shall comply with the provisions of Section 30611.
-OC Parks shall notify the Executive Director of the type and location of the emergency work within three days of the disaster or discovery of the danger, whichever comes first.
+- A. OC Parks shall apply for an emergency permit to the Executive Director of the CCC by letter if time allows, and by telephone or in-person if time does not allow.
+All processing of the proposed emergency permit shall be in accordance with California Code of Regulations, Title 14, Sections 13136 to13143. - B. Where immediate action by OC Parks is required to protect life and public property from imminent danger or to restore, repair, or maintain public works, utilities, or services damaged or interrupted by natural disaster or other emergencies, the requirement for obtaining an emergency permit may be waived, per Section 30611 of the Coastal Act, provided that OC Parks shall comply with the provisions of Section 30611.
+OC Parks shall notify the Executive Director of the CCC of the type and location of the emergency work within three days of the disaster or discovery of the danger, whichever comes first.
 This section does not authorize the erection of any permanent structure valued at more than \$25,000.
-Within 7 days of taking action, OC Parks shall notify the Executive Director in writing of the reasons why the action was taken and provide verification of compliance with the expenditure limits.
-OC Parks' submittal to the Executive Director shall be reported to the Commission and otherwise processed under 14 Cal.
-Code of Regulations, Section 13144.
+Within seven days of taking action, OC Parks shall notify the Executive Director of the CCC in writing of the reasons why the action was taken and provide verification of compliance with the expenditure limits.
+OC Parks' submittal to the Executive Director shall be reported to the CCC and otherwise processed under California Code of Regulations, Title 14, Section 13144.